Understanding the distinctions between threat, vulnerability, and risk is crucial in the realm of cybersecurity.

 A threat is a potential danger or adverse action that could cause harm or damage.
 A vulnerability is a weakness or gap in an organization's defenses that could be exploited by a threat.
 Risk is the likelihood that a particular threat will exploit a particular vulnerability, resulting in harm or damage.

 For example, a company's computer systems might be vulnerable to a cyber attack because they are not regularly patched with security updates.
 If the company is not aware of this vulnerability, it is at risk of being hacked.
 If the company becomes aware of the vulnerability and takes steps to patch the systems and improve its cybersecurity defenses, it is reducing the risk of being hacked.

 In cybersecurity, a threat is any potential danger or adverse action that could exploit a vulnerability in your systems, data, people, or other assets, and potentially affect the confidentiality, integrity, or availability of those assets.

-Examples of threats in the cybersecurity world include malware, ransomware, and phishing attacks, and the types of threats continue to evolve over time.
+Examples of cyber threats include malware, ransomware, and phishing attacks, and the types of threats continue to evolve over time.
 More specifically, a threat can be understood as an adversary or attacker who has the opportunity, capability, and intent to bring a negative impact on your operations, assets, workforce, and/or customers.

 There are three main categories of threats: intentional, unintentional, and natural: